Jarvis-Consulting-Group/jarvis_data_eng-drkcn94/README.md

 **Core Java Apps** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-drkcn94/tree/master/core_java)]:

-  - JDBC App: Created a inventory and sales order management application using Java, JDBC API, maven, and postgreSQL.
+  - JDBC App: Created an inventory and sales order management application using Java, JDBC API, maven, and postgreSQL.
 The application assists with recording and retrieving inventory details and orders of customers in a database.
 Testing of the application was done manually and results were compared against queries that were executed with DBeaver.
 Deployment of the database was done with Docker for the PostgreSQL instance.
-  - Grep App: Not Started
+  - Grep App: Developed a custom pattern matching search tool inspired by the Unix "grep" command by utilizing the Java language with lambdas and streams and Apache Maven for build and dependency management.
+Testing of the application was done manually by logging changes in the application's state with SLF4J and Logback.
+The application was containerized with Docker to make deployment of the application streamlined by reducing potential environment inconsistencies.

 ## Highlighted Projects